MirrorBench: A Benchmark to Evaluate Conversational User-Proxy Agents for Human-Likeness: MirrorBench

 \paragraph{\textbf{Goal specification.}} In some datasets, each reference dialogue $d^{\mathrm{ref}}_j$ includes an explicit user-goal annotation $g_j \in \mathcal{G}$.
 When no goal is provided, we derive one using an auxiliary goal generator $\theta_{\mathrm{goal}} : \mathcal{D} \to \mathcal{G}$ applied to $d^{\mathrm{ref}}_j$:

 The goal specification is used to condition $\theta_u$ when synthesizing user utterances; if $D^{\mathrm{ref}}$ already provides such annotations, the goal-inference step is omitted.

 \paragraph{\textbf{Synthetic rollouts.}} To compare a user–proxy agent’s behavior against human references, we synthesize proxy–assistant dialogues by rolling out the user–proxy \(\theta_u\) against an assistant model \(\theta_a\).
 For each reference dialogue \(d^{\mathrm{ref}}_j\) with user goal \(g_j\), we condition \(\theta_u\) on \(g_j\) and the accumulated dialogue history to produce user turns \(\hat{u}_{j,t}\), while \(\theta_a\) produces contextual assistant replies \(\hat{a}_{j,t}\).
 Here, we condition \(\theta_a\) on \(d^{\mathrm{ref}}_j\) such that the synthetic rollout trajectory follows the same path as real one.
+This is a deliberate design choice: anchoring the assistant to the reference history keeps the synthetic rollout grounded on the same conversational trajectory as the reference dialogue, ensuring that the proxy and the real user are compared under identical context.
 This yields a synthetic transcript

 which we compare with the corresponding reference dialogue \(d^{\mathrm{ref}}_j\) to score human-likeness of the user-proxy.
 Importantly, our evaluation targets the user side \(\{\hat{u}_{j,t}\}_{t=1}^{L_j}\) only: we consider the behavior, tone, and style of the proxy's utterances, and do not score assistant response content.